Natalia Gutman, Benjamin Zander, Boston Philharmonic Youth Orchestra

 For those who are interested in knowing how the music by Shostakovich and/or Bartók from this concert sounds, I have collected a couple of YouTube recordings.
 These are not meant to be heard in comparison or otherwise relating to my experience in the above concert, except that I have listened to these (and others) in preparation for the concert.
 I would not want to rate these recordings relative to the concert: that would be unfair / incorrect.

-For Shostakovich’s “Festive Overture” I have collected two YouTube recordings; first, a recording by a youth orchestra from Galicia / Spain.
-It is not too far (e.g., in the tempo and in the overall spirit) from the performance presented by Benjamin Zander and the Boston Philharmonic Youth Orchestra:
+For Shostakovich’s “Festive Overture” I have looked for YouTube recordings; first, a recording by a youth orchestra from Galicia / Spain.
+It is not too far (e.g., in the tempo and in the overall spirit) from the performance presented by Benjamin Zander and the Boston Philharmonic Youth Orchestra (video no longer available).

 On the other hand, Mikhail Pletnev’s recording of the same piece is faster, more sporty, but (in my opinion) less fun to watch and listen: